TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 		'A Blog Example'
 	);

 The plugin name is pi1.
-It is important that in ext_localconf.php and ext_tables.php the name is exactly the same.
-The default action is the action index of the Controller Blog since this is the first element defined in the array and the first action in the list.
+It is important that in :file:`ext_localconf.php` and :file:`ext_tables.php` the name is exactly the same.
+The default action is the action index of the Controller *Blog* since this is the first element defined in the array and the first action in the list.

 All actions which change data must not be cacheable.
 Above, this is for example